ChenyunZhang/Codera/README.md

 1. update user needs to be authenticate.
 2. bootstrap table for Home page and Question index page.
 3. question and categories relationship.
+4. profile need to be a table and give a link for edit

 ## Bug Log
 1. alerts are not working (fixed)